-Note: On Oracle Solaris, if you use non-swappable memory, like ISM, then you should deduct the memory allocated to this space from the available RAM before calculating swap space.
+Note: On Linux, the HugePages feature allocates non-swappable memory for large page tables using memory-mapped files.
+If you enable HugePages, then you should deduct the memory allocated to HugePages from the available RAM before calculating swap space.

-RAM Swap Space Between 0 MB and 256 MB 3 times the size of RAM Between 256 MB and 512 MB 2 times the size of RAM
+Available RAM Swap Space Required Between 0 MB and 256 MB 3 times the size of RAM Between 256 MB and 512 MB 2 times the size of RAM

-RAM Swap Space Between 512 MB and 2 GB 1.5 times the size of RAM Between 2 GB and 16 GB Equal to the size of RAM More than 16 GB 16 GB
+Available RAM Swap Space Required Between 512 MB and 2 GB 1.5 times the size of RAM Between 2 GB and 16 GB Equal to the size of RAM More than 16 GB 16 GB